lijumjose/VIPMP/src/pages/docs/release_notes/upcoming_releases.md

 - **Early renewal window (AD‑30 to AD)**
   Partners can now place renewal orders up to 30 days before the subscription’s anniversary date.
 Orders placed within this window are treated as renewal orders and are invoiced immediately.

-- **Anniversary date rollover**
+- **Pricing based on date of renewal**
-  The first successful early renewal order triggers the subscription’s anniversary date to roll over to the next term.
-The original renewal date remains unchanged, as it continues to drive auto-renew workflows.

-- **Quantity aggregation for volume discounts**
-  When multiple early renewal orders are submitted before AD, all renewed quantities are accumulated for discount eligibility.
-Customers may qualify for higher discount tiers based on total renewed quantity.
-This applies only to renewal orders, not new purchases.

-- **Product and quantity restrictions**
-  The first early renewal order must include only existing products and existing quantities.
-After the first order completes, additional seats or new products can be purchased in separate orders.
-This separation ensures clean billing and provisioning workflows.
+  The customers can benefit from the old price if they renew before a price change.

 - **Three-year commitment (3YC) support**
   For three-year commitment customers, price continues to be based on the 3YC commitment start date.
 Early renewals maintain compliance and may help non-compliant customers regain compliant status.
+Early renewals are not supported if the 3YC customer is in the last term.

 - **Return policy enhancements**
-  Early renewal orders can be returned within the standard 14-day return window, even if the return occurs after the anniversary date.
+  Early renewal orders can be returned within the standard 14-day return window, even if the return occurs before the anniversary date.
 The anniversary date does not roll back after a return.

 - **Auto-renew compatibility**

-  Customers with auto-renewal enabled can still renew early.
+  - Customers with auto-renewal enabled can still renew early.
 On the renewal date, any remaining quantities not covered by early renewals are automatically renewed.
-Subscription states and attributes are updated as part of the standard renewal cycle.
+  - Early renewing customers are not expected to turn off their auto-renewal configuration.
+Adobe intelligently handles the auto renewals accordingly and subscription states and attributes are updated as part of the standard renewal cycle.

 For more information, see: